rchoffardet/rchoffardet.github.io/content/articles/5-the-danger-of-async-void/index.md

 ## What is `async void` and why did I use it despite the warnings?

 When writing asynchronous methods, the method is markes as `async` and its return type is usually either `Task` or `Task<T>`.
 But it's also possible to return `void` instead of a task.
-This happens when trying to use synchronous code you don't own (or can't change) while making asynchronous operation.
+This happens when trying to use synchronous code you don't own (or can't change) while making asynchronous operations.

 In my case, I was registering an asynchronous callback as a synchronous method to handle configuration changes: